dreamit-de/prom-nginx-exporter/README.md

 # Prom Nginx Exporter

-`Prom Nginx Exporter` is nginx statistics exporter for Prometheus.
+`Prom Nginx Exporter` is a nginx statistics exporter for Prometheus.

 The `Prom Nginx Exporter` requests the nginx or nginx plus stats from specified endpoints and exposes them for Prometheus consumption.